getappmap/vscode-appland/README.md

 ### Share AppMap files for viewing in VSCode

 Generated AppMap files can be viewed by others with the AppMap extension.
 So, one option for sharing is to simply send the `appmap.json` file to your colleague.
+Another option is use of a git repository for sharing the `appmap.json` files with the members of your team.

 ### Share AppMap files in the SaaS [https://app.land](https://app.land) sandbox